 What are the MWN-UK’s mission, vision and values?

-A UK network of women to share knowledge, connect the voices, and promote the needs of diverse Muslim women.
+A UK network of women and men to share knowledge, connect the voices, and promote the needs of diverse Muslim women.

-Our vision is of a society where Muslim women can have an effective voice and the opportunity to contribute equally to wider society.
+Our vision is of a society where Muslim women can have an effective voice and the opportunity to exercise their rights to contribute equally.

 MWN-UK works within a framework of human rights, justice and Islamic feminism.
 We aim to be member focused, inclusive and accountable in all that we do.
 We are committed to gender equality and value diversity.
 We are independent from all established political, governmental and religious institutions.
 We recognise that networks provide a mechanism for sharing knowledge, raising the profile of individuals, organisations and issues, and influencing policy and attitudes, and for building a critical mass of voices.